Rob Refsnyder: New York Yankees (2012–2017)

-Major leagues (2015–2017)

-After he batted .290 with seven home runs, 17 doubles, and 37 RBIs in 81 games for the RailRiders, the Yankees promoted Refsnyder to the major leagues on July 11.
+The Yankees gave Refsnyder an opportunity to compete for a spot with the major league team in 2015, but assigned him to Scranton/Wilkes-Barre to start the season so that he could continue to work on his defense.
+The Yankees promoted Refsnyder to the major league club on July 11.
 With his callup, Refsnyder became the fourth position player in MLB history to be born in South Korea, following Hee-seop Choi, Shin-Soo Choo, and Jung-ho Kang.
-He made his major league debut that day, and recorded his first two hits, including a two-run home run, on July 12.
-After playing four games, where he batted 2-for-13 (.167), the Yankees optioned Refsnyder to Scranton/Wilkes-Barre to activate Carlos Beltrán from the disabled list.
-He batted .225 in the second half of the RailRiders' season.

-The Yankees promoted Refsnyder to New York on September 1, 2015, as part of their September call-ups.
-Refsnyder played infrequently, with the Yankees initially using José Pirela, until late September, when he began to receive more regular playing time.
-He ended the regular season with a .302 average with two home runs, and started for the Yankees in the 2015 American League Wild Card Game, which they lost.
+He made his major league debut that day and recorded his first two major league hits--including a two-run home run--on July 12.
+After Refsnyder played four games, the Yankees optioned him to Scranton/Wilkes-Barre.
+The Yankees promoted Refsnyder to the majors once again on September 1, 2015, as part of their September call-ups.
+Refsnyder finished the regular season with a .302 average and two home runs in the major league, where he played second base.
+He started for the Yankees in the 2015 American League Wild Card Game, which they lost.

-During spring training in 2016, the Yankees began to play Refsnyder as a third baseman.
-He competed with Ronald Torreyes for a utility infielder role with the Yankees for Opening Day.
+In 2016, Refsnyder competed with Ronald Torreyes for a utility infielder role with the Yankees.
 The Yankees chose Torreyes and optioned Refsnyder to Scranton/Wilkes-Barre on March 27.
-He played third base, second base, and right field with Scranton/Wilkes-Barre before the Yankees promoted him to the major leagues on May 17.
+The Yankees promoted him to the major leagues on May 17.
 Following injuries to first baseman Mark Teixeira and Dustin Ackley, the Yankees began to play Refsnyder at first base.
 He batted .262 in 122 at bats before he was optioned back to the RailRiders on August 11.
 He was again promoted to the major leagues as a September call-up.
-Refsnynder finished the 2016 season with a .250 average in 58 major league games, while he batted .316 in 54 games for the RailRiders.
+Refsnynder finished the 2016 season with a .250 average in 58 major league games.

-After competing for a role on the Yankees' Opening Day roster for the 2017 season, the Yankees optioned Refsnyder to Scranton/Wilkes-Barre for the start of the season.
-The Yankees chose Pete Kozma, who could play shortstop, over Refsnyder.
+Refsnyder competed for a role on the Yankees' Opening Day roster in 2017, but was optioned to Scranton/Wilkes-Barre for the start of the season.
 When the Yankees acquired David Robertson, Todd Frazier, and Tommy Kahnle on July 19, Refsnyder was designated for assignment to make room on their 40-man roster.
-Through July 19, Refsnyder had a .135 batting average in 37 at bats for the Yankees and a .312 batting average in 38 games for the RailRiders.
+Through July 19, Refsnyder had a .135 batting average in 37 at bats for the Yankees.